Luos-io/Documentation/src/pages/luos-technology/node/luos.md

  - Include the Luos lib folders in your project compilation;
  - Select the right LuosHAL for your device family in LuosHAL folder, and include `luos_hal.c`, `luos_hal.h` and `luos_hal_config.h` in your project;
- - Change, if necessary, `luos_hal_config.h` for your project.
+ - If necessary, overload `luos_hal_config.h` with a `node_config.h` file describing specificities of your node.
 The default configuration created by Luos is an example of an MCU family that can be modified to fit with your design (e.g. match pins with your design);
- - Include `luos.h` on your source file.
+ - Include `luos.h` on your main file.

 The Luos functions need to be called only in one place for each node, but it should be run constantly.